Herbivour/BossmanDKP/README.md

 # Bossman DKP
 A Discord bot designed for DKP with everquest.
 It has a read-only website for members.
 All actions are done through the bot in discord.  `DKP Officer` rank members will be able to perform any dkp actions.
 Members will be able to bid and check dkp standings via messaging to the bot.
+Bossman can join a Discord voice channel (if they have discord rights to), and will use TTS to announce bidding and winners.
+This uses AWS Poly (https://aws.amazon.com/polly/) to generate the audio.
+If you would like to have a sound played when dumps are taken place a wav file in `audio/register.wav`.
+We use a cash register cha-ching sound.

+### Amazon Machine Image (ami)
+I have submitted an AMI to the Amazon Marketplace.
+The readme will be updated when I check back and see if it is approved/denied.
+Name (pending): BossmanDKP

 ### Requirements